kare22/silmused/README.md

 ### Feedback
 Used to format all tests results in a json format.
 All test results go through Translator.
 ## Translation
-Used to add different translations to Silmused.
+This is used to add different translations to Silmused.
 Translation files are located in silmused/locale.
 Translation files are in JSON format.
 Translation is built upon Test Type ex.
 (IndexTest, ProcedureTest) and Test Key which is specified in Test files for different testing feedbacks
 ## Custom feedback